Selfridge Air National Guard Base: World War I

-Flying was considered impractical in Michigan during the winter months, so the student pilots were sent to Gerstner Field at Lake Charles, Louisiana, and to Chapman Field at Miami, Florida, and Selfridge was transformed into a mechanics school for the winter months.
-From this school, which lasted until the end of March 1918, 700 qualified mechanics were graduated.
-Six squadrons from Kelly Field, Texas, were sent to Selfridge for study in the shops.
+Flying was considered impractical in Michigan during the winter months, so student pilots were sent to Gerstner Field at Lake Charles, Louisiana as well as to Chapman Field at Miami, Florida.
+Selfridge was transformed into a mechanics school for the winter months.
+700 qualified mechanics were graduated from this school, which lasted until March 1918.
+Six squadrons from Kelly Field, Texas were sent to Selfridge for study in the shops.

-The training center suffered an early setback in March 1918, as the Clinton River flooded the entire site and all personnel were evacuated to schools and churches in nearby Mount Clemens.
+The training center suffered an early setback in March 1918, as the Clinton River flooded the entire site, and all personnel were evacuated to schools and churches in nearby Mount Clemens.

-On 1 April 1, 1918, preparations got underway for the opening of a new gunnery school.
-Instructors were borrowed from the French, British and Canadian flying corps.
+On April 1, 1918, preparations got underway for the opening of a new gunnery school at the airport.
+Instructors were borrowed from the French, British, and Canadian flying corps.
 By July 1918, Selfridge had reached its peak performance in gunnery training.
 Over 250 students were enrolled at one time, and on one occasion 52 planes were in the air over the field simultaneously.
 Classes were so filled that 150 Lewis air guns, 60 Lewis ground guns, 80 Marlin air guns, 90 camera guns and 10 aerial cameras were in use daily.
 By the end of World War I, the young base had 1,028 enlisted men and 200 officers.
 It had trained 72 pilots and 700 mechanics, and 1,002 men had attended gunnery school.

 The 1918 Armistice with Germany ended World War I. The end of the war, however, produced some major changes.
 From a training field producing mechanics and gunners, Selfridge became a pursuit (fighter) field, but men who had enlisted for the duration of the war were being discharged, and no new students were being trained.